GuilhermeBn198/Program-Slicing_PIC/extras/TutorialPSFramaC.md

 frama-c-gui
 ```

-Isso iniciará a interface gráfica do Frama-C, onde você pode começar a trabalhar com a ferramenta.
+Isso iniciará a interface gráfica do Frama-C(interativo), onde você pode começar a trabalhar com a ferramenta.